-PAD affects millions of people in the United States and is more common in African Americans.
+PAD affects millions of people in the United States.
+It is more common in African Americans than any other racial or ethnic group.
 Some risk factors include:

 - High blood pressure

 - Increased age, especially more than 50 years old

 - Family history of PAD, heart attack or stroke

 What Can I Do if I Have PAD?

 If you experience symptoms of PAD or you’re at high risk for the disease, your doctor can order an Ankle-Brachial Index (ABI) to measure the blood pressure in your ankle compared to your arm.
 The 15-minute test is simple, reliable and safe.
 Your ABI result is used to predict the severity of PAD.

 PAD drastically alters your ability to live free of pain.
 It can also serve as a warning sign that blood flow to your heart or brain could also be compromised.
 Changing your lifestyle is key to reducing your risks for PAD, and it can also eliminate the need for more drastic measures like medication and stents.
 Get on the right track with these lifestyle changes today:

 - Lower your cholesterol

 - Lower your blood pressure